SanderBerk/BedraadlozeBierTap/README.md

 # Bedraadlozen

-Bedraadlozen is a school project where a mesh network will be setup up for a domotica system.
+Bedraadlozen is a school project where a mesh network will be set up for a domotica system.
 The system is designed with a QT application on a Raspberry PI and XBee modules.
 This will communcatie to turn on a LED.